 Time management skills are what many people need in an increasingly hectic world.
 According to research from Atlassian and numbers from the Bureau of Labor Statistics, the average worker spends up to two hours every day trying to recover from distractions.
 The same research shows that most employees will spend only three minutes on a task before moving to something else.

 These numbers show we’ve become used to wasting time, even when we recognize the need to focus on the task at hand.
 A lack of effective time management leads to missed deadlines and poor productivity.
 As these problems fester, workers may experience higher stress as they rush to meet their deadlines and quarterly goals.
 Time management can be helpful in avoiding these situations, but when people don’t know the skills behind it, they can feel lost or left behind.
+There is also a general lack of understanding of the importance of time management and how it can prove beneficial.

 What Are Time Management Skills?

 - Prioritization: This skill enables you to determine which tasks are important and which can be left to another time.
 Urgent and important tasks will naturally take priority and eat up the bulk of your time.
-Prioritization ensures you tackle these tasks first.
+Prioritization ensures you tackle these important tasks first.

 - Planning: Another good time management skill includes being able to plan ahead for what you need to do.
 A plan can include the tasks you intend to complete for a day or more.
 Through planning, you make sure that you won’t waste time wondering what it is you should do next.
+You can get problem-solving right away.

 - Organization: Those who can stay organized will find their ability to manage time enhanced.
 Think of how much easier it is to find an object in a carefully organized room compared to one that’s cluttered.
 The same applies to time.
 The more organized you make your time, the more effective you’ll be in getting stuff done.